Let us help you find out.

 - Nonferromagnetic particles such as aluminium and copper along with inert materials.
 These are extracted by Eddy Current Separators.

 Often a number of separators are installed in various strategic locations around a plant.
-This ensures that both types of metals are removed and the risk of metal contamination is minimised.
+This ensures that both types of metals are removed and the risk of metal contamination is minimized.

 Overbelt and Suspension Magnets are installed above belt conveyors to magnetically lift ferrous metal pieces out of the product stream.
 Contaminants are held against the magnet until cleaned (manual and self-cleaning designs are available).